Special Services and Protections

 If You Use Life-Support Equipment

-If you or a loved one use life-support equipment, we need to know in case of an emergency or power outage.
-Don’t forget to include people in our service area who do not receive a bill from us because electric service is included in their rent.
+If you or a member of your household use life-support equipment, we need to know so we can reach out in an emergency or power outage.
+It’s important to let us know even if you don't receive a bill from us because electric is included in your rent.

 How to Register Life-Support Equipment

 - Log in to My Account and fill out the life-support equipment form.

 - Mail or email us your completed registration form and medical certification.
 Download the life-support equipment form.

 - Call us at 1-877-582-6633.

 To complete your registration, your equipment must be certified by a medical doctor, nurse practitioner, physician’s assistant, or local board of health official within 60 days of our receipt of your information.